 School nurses and emergency responders saved the life of the boy who was shot in the leg, said Scott Stoller, the director of EMS in Anderson County.
 “Training, proper equipment is absolutely critical and without their early intervention the outcome would have been very different,” he said.

 The firefighter, Jamie Brock, declined to meet with the media, but Stoller said the man said he did nothing any other firefighter wouldn’t have done.

-The teacher and one student taken to AnMed Health Center were released Wednesday evening, hospital spokesman Ross Norton told CNN.
+The teacher and one student were hospitalized and released Wednesday evening, hospital spokesman Ross Norton told CNN.

-The other child was taken to Greenville Health System emergency trauma center by helicopter, spokeswoman Sandy Dees said.
-Dees told CNN on Wednesday night that student was in critical condition.
+The other child was taken to a trauma center by helicopter, and was in critical condition Wednesday night.